ibm-cloud-docs/containers/cs_health.md

    </tbody>
    </table>

-4. Create the configuration map in your cluster.
+3. Create the configuration map in your cluster.
     ```
     kubectl apply -f ibm-worker-recovery-checks.yaml
     ```
     {: pre}

-5. Verify that you created the configuration map with the name `ibm-worker-recovery-checks` in the `kube-system` namespace with the proper checks.
+4. Verify that you created the configuration map with the name `ibm-worker-recovery-checks` in the `kube-system` namespace with the proper checks.
     ```
     kubectl -n kube-system get cm ibm-worker-recovery-checks -o yaml
     ```
     {: pre}

-6. Deploy Autorecovery into your cluster by installing the `ibm-worker-recovery` Helm chart.
+5. Deploy Autorecovery into your cluster by installing the `ibm-worker-recovery` Helm chart.
     ```
-    helm install --name ibm-worker-recovery iks-charts/ibm-worker-recovery --namespace kube-system
+    helm install ibm-worker-recovery iks-charts/ibm-worker-recovery --namespace kube-system
     ```
     {: pre}

-7. After a few minutes, you can check the `Events` section in the output of the following command to see activity on the Autorecovery deployment.
+6. After a few minutes, you can check the `Events` section in the output of the following command to see activity on the Autorecovery deployment.
     ```
     kubectl -n kube-system describe deployment ibm-worker-recovery
     ```
     {: pre}

-8. If you do not see activity on the Autorecovery deployment, you can check the Helm deployment by running the tests that are included in the Autorecovery chart definition.
+7. If you do not see activity on the Autorecovery deployment, you can check the Helm deployment by running the tests that are included in the Autorecovery chart definition.
     ```
     helm test ibm-worker-recovery
     ```